cyu-lpdw/fr-cyu-lpdw-courses-nosql-demo-docker_python_mongo_api/README.md

 ## <a name="synopsis">Synopsis</a>

-An example of CRUD services (REST) developed in Python with FastAPI, Odmandic and MongoDB.
+An example of CRUD services (REST) developed in Python with FastAPI, Beanie and MongoDB.

 ## <a name="requirements">Requirements</a>